Record. Analyze. Consult.

 At its core is the process of collecting, storing and evaluating spatial data from the real world.
 The digital provision of data via geodata infrastructures and their visualization find a variety of applications in all socially relevant topics.

-The Frankfurt Model includes the development of social and self-competence as key qualifications, which are taught through content on law, process, project and leadership management.
+The Frankfurt Model includes the development of social and self-competence as key qualifications, which are taught through content on law, process and project management.

 Foundations in mathematics, technical and legal aspects are laid during the first two semesters.
 Modules in the areas of management prepare the students for the study project and other obligatory modules, as well as for their future career as of the third semester.